robfairh/arfc.github.io/manual/guides/writing/checklist.md

 ## Stanford MOOC on Writing in the Sciences

 This [writing checklist](/manual/guides/writing/checklist) is mostly from advice in this  [massively open online course](https://www.coursera.org/learn/sciwrite/).
-You can take it yourself, for free, at your own pace.
+You can take it yourself for free at your own pace.

 ## Checklist